John Heilemann: Career

 He is the author of Pride Before the Fall (2001), a book about the Microsoft antitrust case.
 He has been a staff writer for New York, Wired, and The Economist.
 He was the host of a four-part documentary series for Discovery called Download: the True Story of the Internet, about the rise of the World Wide Web, which first aired in 2008.

 He is the co-author (with Mark Halperin) of Game Change (2010) and Double Down (2013), books about Presidential campaigns.
 He and Halperin co-hosted With All Due Respect (2014–2017), a political analysis show on Bloomberg Television and MSNBC.
 Heilemann also produced and co-starred (with Halperin and Mark McKinnon) in Showtime's The Circus: Inside the Greatest Political Show on Earth, following the presidential candidates behind the scenes of their campaigns in the 2016 United States Presidential Election.
-Heilemann produces and co-stars in episodes of The Circus: Inside the Greatest Political Show on Earth, with Alex Wagner and Mark McKinnon, airing from 2016-22.
-Heilemann is also an occasional guest on The Tony Kornheiser Show and MSNBC’s Deadline: White House and Morning Joe.
+Heilemann produces and co-stars in episodes of The Circus: Inside the Greatest Political Show on Earth, with Alex Wagner and Mark McKinnon, airing from 2016 to 2022.
+Heilemann is also an occasional guest on The Tony Kornheiser Show and MSNBC's Deadline: White House, Morning Joe, and Real Time With Bill Maher.

 In 2019, Heilemann and John Battelle founded the Recount.
 The Recount has a website with video, podcasts, and a newsletter.

 Personal life

-Heilemann is married to Diana Rhoten and lives in Manhattan.
+Heilemann was married to Diana Rhoten from 2006 until 2024.
+He currently lives in Manhattan.